fermga/TNFR-LFS/docs/DESIGN.md

 The software implementation extends each telemetry sample ``TelemetryRecord`` with orientation (``yaw``, ``pitch``, ``roll``), normalised brake pressure, and an ABS/TC locking flag.
 These fields combine with the classic magnitudes (Fz load, lateral/longitudinal accelerations, slip ratio, ΔNFR, and Sense Index) to estimate each vehicle node’s contribution.

-The :func:`tnfr_lfs.core.epi.delta_nfr_by_node` algorithm compares a sample against its baseline and generates a ΔNFR distribution per subsystem.
+The :func:`tnfr_core.epi.delta_nfr_by_node` algorithm compares a sample against its baseline and generates a ΔNFR distribution per subsystem.
 For example, relative to a baseline with ``nfr = 500`` and no brake input, a sample with ``nfr = 508``, ``brake_pressure = 0.85``, and ``locking = 1`` yields a distribution where the brake node absorbs most of the ΔNFR while suspension and tyres share the remaining response.
 The calculation relies on the absolute differences of each signal and empirical weightings:

 | Node | Key signals |
 | ------------- | -------------------------------------------------------- |